Grand Prize Gold Medal Winner

 Grand Prize Silver Medal Winner

-Fire Mountain Gems and Beads' Contest 2009 Swarovski crystal Category
+Fire Mountain Gems and Beads' Contest 2009 Crystal Category

 Melissa's portfolio contains a storied list of contest winning pieces.
 Her necklace,

 Cultivation, is the 2010 Grand Prize Gold Medal Winner in the Fire Mountain Gems and Beads Contest featuring Pearls, Organic Beads and Kato Polyclay™.
 The intricate bib-style necklace features a cascade of handmade polymer clay roses and pearls.
 The attention to detail, both in the incredible realism of the roses and the thoughtful finishes, made Melissa's necklace a favorite of the judges.
 The piece received praise for the wide variety of contest materials, and creative use of mixing the mediums.
 Melissa also won the Silver Grand Prize Medal in the 2009 Fire Mountain Gems and Beads Crystal Jewelry-Making Contest with her piece,

 Meet the Designer-Artist